jamilligioielli/jamilligioielli/README.md

 ![capa github](https://github.com/jamilligioielli/jamilligioielli/blob/main/github_profile.png)

 <p align="justify" style="display: inline_block"> <i> It's really nice to see you here 👋😊!
 I'm sure we can talk about nice things and share our ideas between coffee cups ☕☕ </i> </p>
-<p align="justify" style="display: inline_block"> <i> I'm 17 years old and I'm currently an I.T. student at IFSP - where I discovered my passion for computer science.
-My main interests are around frontend web development, but I'm always trying to improve my knowledge by attending courses and creating new projects (high curiosity levels forbid me to avoid it 😁).
-Nevertheless, for my future aims, I also intend to get into college to study Information of Systems🧠 </i> </p>
+<p align="justify" style="display: inline_block"> <i> I'm a young lady who is currently an I.T. student at IFSP - where I discovered my passion for computer science.
+My main interests are around fullstack web development, but I'm always trying to improve my knowledge by attending courses and creating new projects (high curiosity levels forbid me to avoid it 😁), so I'm also into studying mobile development (during my internship program at IBM) as well.
+Nevertheless, for my future aims, I intend to get into college to study Information of Systems🧠 </i> </p>

 ## 🌐 How to reach me
   <div style="display: inline_block">